slonermike/sloppy-joe/README.md

 ## What's wrong with you?
 Why would you do this?
 One question at a time please!
 First, I'm a weird person and constraints make personal projects far more compelling.

 Second question, a few years ago I picked up some super-cheap web hosting for like $20/year, which I prepaid years in advance.
 Unfortunately, this web server only supports PHP backends, as they seem to expect literally everyone to use Wordpress.
-Wordpress is bloated and PHP is the devil, and I was looking for an excuse to learn Nodejs.
+I found Wordpress to be clunky for doing anything custom, I am no longer interested in writing PHP, and I was looking for an excuse to learn Nodejs.

 Most blog software is WAY overengineered for what I need.
 I don't want people to leave comments.
 I don't need a WYSIWYG editor.
 I just need the ability to write something and put it on the internet.
 That hardly necessitates a backend.
 Hence, Lunchlady and her Sloppy Joe counterpart.